The Health Benefits of Vinegar

 Animal studies also suggest similar benefits.
 In rats prone to weight gain, vinegar prevented it, along with decreasing fat in the liver and abdomen (Yamashita 2016).
 Another study in rats also showed that vinegar blocked the accumulation of body fat (Konda 2009).

 Studies on vinegar’s effects on cancer are very limited, preliminary and mixed.
 A study in China looking at risk factors for esophageal cancer found a 63% reduction in esophageal cancer with vinegar consumption (Xibin 2003).
 However, a Serbian study showed a 4.4 fold increased risk in bladder cancer risk correlated with increased vinegar use (Radosavljevic 2004).
 While these results raise some concerns, we need additional research to verify them, since the study used patient recall to assess dietary habits which isn’t always accurate (Shim 2014).
-It’s also possible that vinegar consumption was correlated with something else, perhaps a common food or preservative found in vinegar preparations in Serbia.
+It’s also possible that vinegar consumption was correlated with another factor, perhaps a common food or preservative found in vinegar preparations in Serbia.

 Keeping blood sugar under control is a challenge for patients with diabetes.
 Limited research is starting to indicate that vinegar may be of some benefit.
 One study looking at patients with type 2 diabetes, prediabetes and normal controls showed that individuals with prediabetes had a 34% improvement in insulin sensitivity with vinegar.
 Type 2 diabetics had less of a response, but still improved 19% (Johnston 2004).